Matfayt/autonomusberry/README.md

 ## A folder containing several codes allowing you to interact with puredata from GPIO using python and OSC on Raspberry

 The project is to use a Raspberry generating Farnell pd patches as an input for a modular we built and an arduino digital sequencer.
-The Modularduino repository by @github/SuhtrA contains all the code for the arduino sequencer.
+The Modularduino repository by @SuhtrA contains all the code for the arduino sequencer.
 Check it out !
 Special thanks to @maudinator for the composition and to @merov13 for conceiving and creating de analog modular.

 ------------------------